-Kelly has illustrated four (with a fifth book on the way) of Jaclyn Moriarty’s best selling, award-winning, middle grade fiction novels in the Kingdoms & Empires series published by Allen & Unwin.
+Kelly has designed the covers and illustrated internal pages for all five of Jaclyn Moriarty’s best selling, award-winning, middle grade fiction novels in the Kingdoms & Empires series published by Allen & Unwin.

 The Extremely Inconvenient Adventures of Bronte Mettlestone